-I could more or less imagine how that might work out, but I wasn’t about to say anything.
-We drove in silence for a while, but Jimmy wasn’t through with this.
+He didn’t respond, and we drove in silence for a while.
+But I wasn’t ready to quit this subject.
 “Humans have also been known to kill and eat their own kind.
-The historical record includes many, many followers of Saturn.”
+The historical record includes many, many human followers of Saturn.”

 “Saturn?
 Isn’t that the one with the rings?”

-“Not Saturn the planet, Saturn the original Greek god.
+“Not Saturn the planet, Saturn—aka Chronos—the god of classical antiquity.
 He devoured his own children.
 With my people, that’s something only a grizzly would do.”

-I guess we were both getting a little bored with the driving and wanting to stir things up a bit.
+Charlie turned the radio on, tuning in a car commercial.
+I guess we were both getting a little bored with the driving and wanting to stir things up.
+He said something.

 “Abysmal grizzlies.
 And our government wants to award protected status to the ones still in the wild, too!
 They’re not real bears.
 A real bear would never eat of a brother or a sister bear’s corpus.
-As far as I’m concerned, the grizzly bear is only half a bear.
-The rest is human.”
+As far as I’m concerned, the grizzly is only half a bear.”

 “It isn’t their secondary characteristics that I’m talking about.
 It’s their aggression.
 A grizzly would just as soon kill you as look at you.
 Especially if you happen to look at him.”

-He used a bear grin for an answer.
-“Anyway,” he snorted, “for all you know, we bears eat human flesh as a sacrament.
-That’s right.”
-He was looking at me, waiting for my reaction.
-I had to grab the wheel to keep us from drifting into a truck in the other lane.
-He continued in a preachy tone.
-“Those that get a taste of this sanctified flesh can thereby slough off the mask of everyday life and become as one with the great invisible spirit in the sky.
-As for the so-called victims of the sacred feast, they go straight to the great beyond where they can eat anyone or anything that they might like for another fifteen years.
+“Anyway,” I said, “for all you know, we bears eat human flesh as a sacrament.”
+I was looking at him, waiting for his reaction, and he thought he had to grab the wheel to keep us from drifting into the path of an oncoming truck.
+“Those that get a taste of this sanctified flesh can thereby slough off the mask of everyday life and become as one with the mighty spirit in the sky.
+As for the so-called victims of the sacred feast, they go straight to the great beyond where they can eat anyone or anything that comes their way for the next six months.
 And they never risk being eaten by anyone else again.
 Forever, amen.”